-Your vehicle’s exhaust system has two primary functions: to minimize the sound your engine creates while running and to cut down on the amount of pollution your vehicle emits.
+Your vehicle’s exhaust system has two primary functions: minimize the sound your engine creates while running and cut down on the amount of pollution your vehicle emits.
 Both of these functions of your exhaust system are designed not only for your safety but for the safety of our environment.

-Simply put, you can think of your car’s exhaust system as a pipe that drains your engine of the harmful gases it creates during internal combustion, minimizing carbon emissions into the atmosphere while “muffling” the harsh sounds of engine operation.
+Simply put, you can think of your car’s exhaust system as a pipe that drains your engine of the harmful gasses it creates during internal combustion, minimizing carbon emissions into the atmosphere while “muffling” the harsh sounds of engine operation.

-How Your Exhaust System Works
+How a Car’s Exhaust System Works

 There are several components that make up your exhaust system, all of which should be inspected on a regular basis and repaired as soon as you notice any problems.
 Here’s a basic breakdown of the major parts of your exhaust system and how they all work:

 - Exhaust manifolds: These are connected to the cylinder head and take in air.

 - Catalytic converter: Your vehicle’s catalytic converter changes harmful carbon monoxide gasses to water vapor and carbon dioxide, which reduces your vehicle’s impact on the environment.
 Most states have laws that require a catalytic converter in vehicles.